shabin5785/react-notes/Notes_3.md

 - in react event handler, you cannot return false to prevent default behavior in React.
 You must call preventDefault explicitly

 - The problem with arrow fn for this binding is that a different callback is created each time the component renders.
 In most cases, this is fine.
 However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
 We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.

+- In rare cases you might want a component to hide itself even though it was rendered by another component.
+To do this return null instead of its render output.